The old rule-of-thumb with bug-fixing is simple: Fixing a bug today costs less than fixing that very same bug tomorrow.

 Improve your bottom line + building customer satisfaction + reduced development costs equal automated testing – it can improve your top line.

 What are our conclusions for you?

-Testing, we believe, is a crucial activity to ensure success in highly competitive landscape of mobile apps and games.
+Testing, we believe, is a crucial activity to ensure success in a highly competitive landscape of mobile apps and games.
 But “poorly” planned testing can be 20-50% of the total development effort, and in that case, it’d also be the biggest single cost in your budget.
-In order to ensure that testing can be done extremely efficiently, using agile continuous integration with direct access to more than 230 real devices but not leaving anything untested, Testdroid is the only, smart option available.
+In order to ensure that testing can be done extremely efficiently, using agile continuous integration with direct access to more than 230 real devices but not leaving anything untested, Bitbar Testing is the only, smart option available.